-I am currently a Postdoctoral Researcher at Studio Europa, Maastricht University.
+I began as a Postdoctoral Researcher at Studio Europa, Maastricht University in February 2021.
 My research focuses on the creative practices for developing and evaluating interactive digital narratives for nonfiction genres.
 I am particularly interested in transmedia for cultural heritage, tourism, public history, and digital humanities projects.

 My recently-completed postdoctoral research:

 As part of the Working on Europe programme and my focus on the theme of Identity, Heritage and the Citizens’ Perspective, I am investigating the emerging concept of creative placemaking and how the techniques can be used to contribute to storytelling about the heritage and identity of citizens in the Meuse-Rhine Euroregion.

 My work is supported not only by colleagues in Studio Europa, but also by my interdisciplinary collaborations within the Faculty of Arts and Social Sciences (Maastricht Centre for Arts and Culture, Conservation and Heritage) as well as the Faculty of Science and Engineering (Department of Data Science and Knowledge Engineering).